reactivesw/customer-web/docs/style.md

 ```

 In addtion to the `bootstrap` node module, the `_theme.scss` imports all local variable and styles.
 The component styles are in the `components/` subfolder.

+## 3. Font Awesome
+Download Font Awesome from http://fontawesome.io/ and unzip it.

+Copy the unzipped folder content to `styles/font-awesome` folder.

+Add `@import "./font-awesome/scss/font-awesome"` to `styles/style.scss`.

+Finally, change `$fa-font-path` variable in `styles/font-awesome/scss/_variables.scss` file to a value of `"font-awesome/fonts" !default;`.